AT protocol / bluesky from scratch - Handle

 $

-And we get the DID identifier (did:plc:26sw3p6ebn4p6fn5otobufyn
+And we get the DID identifier (did:plc:26sw3p6ebn4p6fn5otobufyn).

 HTTPS (+ DNS) well-known record

 The second method uses HTTPS.
 So it needs a HTTP server (with proper certificate…), and so a valid IP address to contact it.
-As seen with semarie.bsky.social
+As seen with semarie.bsky.social, the handle resolves to IPv4 addresses (but no IPv6 address at the time).

-The DID is obtained from getting the document at https://HANDLE/.well-known/atproto-did
+The DID is obtained from getting the document at https://HANDLE/.well-known/atproto-did.

 $ curl -s https://semarie.bsky.social/.well-known/atproto-did